choyan/BizScout-fullstack/README.md

 We are using PM2 here, to manage the automate the process management.

-In the backend server, we can built the app using `npm run build` and start the PM2 process using `pm2 start dist/src/main.js`
+In the backend server, we can built the app using `npm run build` and start the PM2 process using `pm2 start dist/src/main.js`.

+### Important Note:
+The current deployment setup does not have SSL configured for the backend.
+As a result, when visiting the deployed site on Vercel, you may need to manually allow "Insecure content" in your browser's site settings to enable communication between the front-end and back-end.

 ## Testing strategy
 ### Backend